yoshihiroo/programming-workshop/aiy_vision_kit/CLASSIFICATION_CAM_V1(E).md

 fi
 ```

-After saving the script, set the execution flag with `chmod 755 start_stream.sh` command.
+After saving the script, add the executable flag by `chmod 755 start_stream.sh` command.

 - Check operation of mjpg-streamer

-After typing `. /start_stream.sh` on the home directory, after starting mjpg-streamer, you can see the broadcasted image from the camera by accessing Pi Zero's IP address, port 9000 by the web browser.
+After typing `./start_stream.sh` on the home directory, after starting mjpg-streamer, you can see the broadcasted image from the camera by accessing Pi Zero's IP address, port 9000 by the web browser.

 例：`http://192.168.xx.xx:9000`